A career in butchery

 Find a course

 MPTT Auckland partners with trades training organisations, but we don’t take enrolments directly.
 To apply for our scholarships, you’ll need to enrol with your course provider first.
 Once you’re accepted into your course, please ask your training organisation about applying for an MPTT scholarship.Skills4Work

-This 20 month course leads to a career as a retail butcher and will commence in March 2020.
+This is a 16 months course that leads to a career as a retail butcher.
 For more information contact contact Tamai Roff at T.Roff@skills4work.org.nz at Skills4Work.